 Illustrate your commitment to fairness by taking part in training that builds understanding of discrimination, unconscious bias, cultural differences and safeguarding responsibilities.
 Training helps staff recognise their own assumptions, understand protected characteristics under the Equality Act 2010, and respond to diverse needs with sensitivity.

-Clarify information in ways each person can understand.
+Strong communication in health and social care means clarifying information in ways each person can understand.
+This involves adapting tone, pace and method depending on the individual’s language, comprehension level or disability.
+Accessible communication reduces stress, prevents errors and makes care more inclusive.
 This involves adapting tone, pace and method depending on the individual’s language, comprehension level or disability.
 Accessible communication reduces stress, prevents errors and makes care more inclusive.

 Emphasise the importance of adapting care to each service user’s background, preferences, culture, beliefs and values.
-Person-centred care goes beyond basic support and focuses on what matters to the individual.
+The four principles of person-centred care show why support should go beyond basic tasks and focus on what matters to the individual.

 Outline how practical changes help people overcome barriers related to mobility, sensory impairment, cognition or learning needs.
 Reasonable adjustments help ensure equal access to services and protect independence.